Trail descriptions in and around the San Francisco Bay Area

 Pine Mountain Loop

 This must be one of the most iconic mountain bike rides in Marin.
-It's listed in many lists of mountain bike rides in the Bay Area.
-It's an all-fire-road ride.
-One description calls this "Marin's most remote ride".
-I could agree.
+It's included on many lists of mountain bike rides in the Bay Area.
+It's an all-fire-road ride, though it still features enough technical challenges to satisfy the most advanced riders.
+Since the route takes you up one of the most prominent peaks in Marin County, you also get to enjoy pretty expansive views in all directions.
+I remember reading one description calling this "Marin's most remote ride".
+Since I can't think of a better candidate for that title, I'll have to agree.

 This ride is in the heart of mountain biking hallowed ground.
 It passes right through an intersection with Repack Road, which is where the Repack Race used to be held in the '70s.
 For those who don't already know, this race is part of what's considered to be the origin of mountain biking as we understand it today, and many of the pioneering local kids who started it for fun are among the top entrepreneurs and gurus of the mountain bike industry today.